funding cycle is now closed.

 schools; nearly 400 major teaching hospitals and health systems, including 51

-Department of Veterans Affairs medical centers; and 90 academic and scientific
+Department of Veterans Affairs medical centers; and more than 80 academic societies.

-societies.
-Through these institutions and organizations, the AAMC represents 128,000
+Through these institutions and organizations, the AAMC represents 148,000 faculty

 must be on staff at one of the accredited medical schools, teaching hospitals

 of Schools and Programs of Public Health (ASPPH)

 Schools and Programs of Public Health (ASPPH) is the only national organization

 representing the deans, faculty, and students of 50 Council on Education for Public